-11. Let Us Now Praise Famous Men by James Agee and Walker Evans
+11. Let Us Now Praise Famous Men: Three Tenant Families by James Agee

 "Let us now praise famous men, and our fathers that begat us.”
 From this line derives the central issue of Agee and Evans’ work: who truly deserves our praise and recognition?
 According to this 1941 biography, it’s the barely-surviving sharecropper families who were severely impacted by the American “Dust Bowl” — hundreds of people entrenched in poverty, whose humanity Evans and Agee desperately implore their audience to see in their book.

-12. The Lost City of Z by David Grann
+12. The Lost City of Z: A Tale of Deadly Obsession in the Amazon by David Grann

 Another mysterious explorer takes center stage in this gripping 2009 biography.
 Grann tells the story of Percy Fawcett, the archaeologist who vanished in the Amazon along with his son in 1925, supposedly in search of an ancient lost city.
 Parallel to this narrative, Grann describes his own travels in the Amazon 80 years later: discovering firsthand what threats Fawcett may have encountered, and coming to realize what the “Lost City of Z” really was.

 13. Mao: The Unknown Story by Jung Chang